Carlows/feederometer/README.md

 ## Features to add

-- Logging exceptions correctly (I just feel blind when an exceptions occurs on production)
+- Logging exceptions correctly (I just feel blind when an exception occurs on production)
 - Caching team data just like profile data to avoid sending too many requests
 - Full code coverage with unit tests